Colin-Majoor/Colin-Majoor.github.io/README.md

 ## Question

-Thus, we wonder whether an increase in the severity of natural disasters leads to a broader discussion about climate change and its dangers ? </br>
+Thus, we wonder whether an increase in the severity of natural disasters leads to a broader discussion about climate change and its dangers ? <br>
 And if it does, is it the same everywhere, or are there geographical discrepencies in the effect natural disasters have on the talk about climate change ?